FSS:PSYb1170 Statistics - Course Information

 - Course objectives

 - The main objective of the course is to introduce statistics as a part of psychology and the elementary statistical concepts used in psychological research.
-Students will learn to passively and actively use these concepts.
-They learn to prepare data for analysis, compute elementary statitsics, test elementary hypotheses.
+Students will learn to passively and actively use these concepts - statistica literacy.
+They learn to prepare data for analysis, compute elementary statistics, test elementary hypotheses.
 They also learn to read and communicate statistical findings both in Czech and English.

 - Learning outcomes